 (4) to engage with the literary community beyond the classroom.

-Professors: Paula Closson Buck, Gregory J. H. Clingham, Michael Drexler, Carmen Gillespie, Elena Machado Sáez, Ghislaine G. McDayter, Saundra K. Morris, John S. Rickard, Harold Schweizer, Anthony F. Stewart (Chair, Literary Studies Director), G.C.
+Professors: Paula Closson Buck, Gregory J. H. Clingham, Raphael Dalleo, Michael Drexler, Carmen Gillespie, Elena Machado Sáez, Ghislaine G. McDayter, Saundra K. Morris, John S. Rickard, Robert A. Rosenberg, Harold Schweizer, Anthony F. Stewart (Chair, Literary Studies Director), G.C.
 Waldrep III, Virginia Zimmerman

-Associate Professors: Christopher Camuto (Creative Writing Director), Glynis Carr, Raphael Dalleo, Eric S. Faden, Jean Peterson, Meenakshi Ponnuswami, Robert A. Rosenberg, Alfred K. Siewers
+Associate Professors: Christopher Camuto (Creative Writing Director), Eric S. Faden, Jean Peterson, Meenakshi Ponnuswami, Alfred K. Siewers

 Assistant Professors: Ken Eisenstein, Mai-Linh Hong, Katarzyna Lecky, Chinelo I. Okparanta, Joseph Scapellato

 Adjunct Associate Professor: Georgina Dodge (Associate Provost for Diversity, Equity & Inclusion) (by courtesy)

 Adjunct Assistant Professors: James Buck, Katherine A. Hays